 Characterization of the iEAP motion sensors by homogenous bending

-The sensor properties of the IEAPs are, by default, measured in a cantilever configuration, because also their actuation properties are measured typically in the same configuration.
-In this way, a multifunctional device, simultaneously having sensorial and actuation capability, is achieved.
+The sensorial properties of the IEAPs are, by default, measured in cantilever configuration, because it also corresponds to their use and measurement configuration in actuation mode.
+In this way, a multifunctional device simultaneously having sensorial and actuation capability is achieved.

-An unloaded actuator in a cantilever configuration can bend homogenously in response to the electrical charge input, on the premise that the electronic conductivity of the electrode is sufficiently high for fast electric signal propagation across an individual electrode, i.e. there is no significant voltage drop along the electrode.
-Such condition has been achieved, for example, in case of IEAP with gold current collectors on top of the electrodes (type I).
-Therefore, the whole free part (the part which can freely bend without obstructions, i.e. it is not clamped between the electric terminals) of the IEAP always has a homogenous curvature.
-The characterization of the sensorial properties of the same material is more complicated, as it is difficult to bend the IEAP homogenously in time.
+An unloaded actuator in cantilever configuration can bend homogenously in response to the electrical charge input, on the premise that the electronic conductivity of the electrode is sufficiently high for fast electric signal propagation across an individual electrode, i.e. there is no significant voltage drop along the electrode.
+Such condition has been achieved, for example, in case of an IEAP with gold current collectors on top of the electrodes.
+In this work, IEAP Type I stands out for its low surface resistivity <1 Ω/square (Table 1).
+Therefore, the whole free part (the part which can freely bend without obstructions, i.e. it is not clamped between the electric terminals) of the IEAP actuator always has a homogenous curvature.
+The characterization of the sensorial properties of the IEAPs is more complicated, as it is difficult to bend the IEAP homogenously and continuously in time.
 Homogenous bending of the IEAP is advisable for two reasons:

 1) When the IEAP is bent homogenously, the measured data represents essentially the material properties, not the peculiarities of a particular device configuration.
 The mechanoelectrical parameters measured by homogenous bending can be afterwards used to predict the output of sensors in non-homogenous bending configurations.